-"What stands out for me since joining HCRI is the unique opportunity it has given me to work with a huge range of professionals from a really wide range of disciplines, including medical humanities, anthropology, history and development studies, as well as the opportunity to develop close relationships with humanitarian and development organisations from the local to international level."Dr Darren Walter / Online and Humanitarian Practice Programme Director and Senior Lecturer in Emergency Global Health
+"What stands out for me since joining HCRI is the unique opportunity it has given me to work with a huge range of professionals from a really wide range of disciplines, including medical humanities, anthropology, history and development studies, as well as the opportunity to develop close relationships with humanitarian and development organisations from the local to international level."Dr Darren Walter / Programme Director of Online Programmes and Senior Lecturer in Emergency Global Health

 Over a decade of HCRI

 Explore HCRI's rich history over the years through our interactive timeline.

 At HCRI, we take pride in attracting the brightest minds.
 It is the diversity of our people that makes us one of the world's leading humanitarian institutes.

 Explore our map showing the locations of our staff and students around the world.